 The Human-Computer Interaction (HCI) faculty in Toronto work in several major sub-areas of the field, including ubiquitous and pervasive computing, development models for interactive systems, knowledge media design, novel interaction techniques, high-performance input sensing and architectures, computer-supported cooperative work (CSCW), computer-supported cooperative learning (CSCL), information visualization, and empirical evaluation of user interfaces including associated metrics and predictive models of human performance.
 Our researchers also apply HCI research to real-world opportunities such as the design of multimedia eLearning environments and electronic cognitive prostheses.

-We currently have three full-time faculty members and over twenty graduate students and postdoctoral fellows whose research spans these areas, and offer over half a dozen graduate courses to help students develop and expand their knowledge of HCI.
+We currently have seven faculty members and over twenty graduate students and postdoctoral fellows whose research spans these areas and offers over half a dozen graduate courses to help students develop and expand their knowledge of HCI.
 The group’s research is primarily conducted within the Dynamic Graphics Project (DGP) laboratory, which houses both the HCI and Computer Graphics groups, and is superbly equipped with state-of-the-art technology including large scale high-resolution displays, sophisticated optical motion-tracking hardware, 3D volumetric displays, and numerous other imaging and sensing equipment.
 Several full-time staff members provide technical and administrative support to the group.

 Reflecting on the inherently interdisciplinary nature of the field, the group collaborates widely with colleagues in several disciplines including Psychology, Sociology, Information Studies, Architecture, and Mechanical/Industrial Engineering within the university and at leading academic institutions and industrial laboratories worldwide.
 These faculty significantly complement and expand the expertise of our core HCI faculty, and often (co)supervise graduate students within our department.